Pros and Cons of Over-the-Road

 - Unlike most local drivers, you don’t have to unload and load freight.
 Shippers and receivers have employees to handle it.

-- As an OTR driver, you get paid to travel and see the country.
+- You get paid to travel and see the country.
 You’ll meet lots of new and interesting people.

-- OTR drivers are away from home, family, and friends for days or weeks at a time.
+- Drivers are away from home, family, and friends for days or weeks at a time.
 Fortunately, it’s easy to keep in touch with loved ones until you have a few days off at home.

 - You may become fatigued.
 It’s not unusual for an OTR driver to spend 8 to 10 hours a day behind the wheel.
 However, you may find you enjoy having hours to listen to podcasts, music, or audiobooks.